-I recommend leaving the protective plastic coating on the chrome until the very last possible moment, to avoid accidental damage to the finish.
+I recommend leaving the protective plastic coating on the chrome until the last possible moment to avoid accidental damage to the finish.

 Remove the decorative light guards around each light socket and put them in a safe place.
-Leave the metal coverings on so you can get an accurate placement of the light bars.
+Leave the metal coverings on so you can accurately place the light bars.

-Place the light bars around the edges of the board, positioning them as you wish.
-Note that there is a hole in one side of the cover which is used to fasten the cover to the frame.
+Place the light bars around the board's edges, positioning them as you wish.
+Note the hole in one side of the cover is used to fasten it to the frame.
 This hole should be on the outside edge of the board.

-Now that you've got the cover off without disturbing the light bar's position, take a pencil and, holding down the light bar so it doesn't move, run it around the 1/2-inch hole in the middle of the bar.
-This is where we will feed the wires through to the back of the mirror.
+Now that you've got the cover off without disturbing the light bar's position, take a pencil and, holding down the light bar, so it doesn't move, run it around the 1/2-inch hole in the middle of the bar.
+We will feed the wires through this hole to the back of the mirror.
 Do the same thing with the other two light bars.

 Remove the light bars and drill three 1/2-inch holes at your marks.
 Melamine can be slippery, so use the slow speed of the drill at the start.
 Remove the bars and dust off the board.
 Here's a picture: